sderosiaux/how-i-stay-updated/README.md

 I have a special folder "TO READ" where I bookmark for later.
 Before I was able to be stable around 10.
 Right now, I have like >100 insides.
 Always read some on evenings.
+Once, I tried pocket, but, for some reason, I didn't like it.

 # Websites